DBFBlackbull/ProcScience/README.md

  - [[Ironfoe]](https://www.wowhead.com/classic/item=11684/ironfoe)
  - [[Thrash Blade]](https://www.wowhead.com/classic/item=17705/thrash-blade)

-Since these procs only affect your character and contains the wording "extra attack".
-They can be detected without error.
+Since these procs only affect your character and contains the wording "extra attack" they can be detected without error.

 ### Items that proc a buff are mostly safe: